Update: This establishment has permantly closed down.

 The second most important component of this dish is also prepared with utmost precision.
 Ginger, being a signature flavour in rice, is given an upgrade here.
 Bentong Ginger, a strain of the root that boasts a spicy piquancy, is used here when the rice is dry-fried with chicken fat.
 Then, it’s cooked in stock with knotted pandan leaves to pack in maximum flavour into every grain of rice.

-The rice is not over or undercooked; the perfect texture is presented that straddles between a soft, fluffy grain and one with a slight gritty edge that is so significant in this classic dish.
+The rice is not over or undercooked; the perfect texture is presented that straddles between a soft, fluffy grain and a slightly gritty edge that is significant in this classic dish.

 The chilli in this dish can make or break it, in my opinion.
 Unlike chilli served in your neighbourhood stall, this one is inspissated to a large extent.
 Therefore, you don’t need too much of it to add to your spoonful of meat and carbs.

 The base for the chilli is made with the same Bentong Ginger that’s dry-fried with the rice; creating a rich and flavourful chilli paste that marries the collagen-rich chicken and rice together.
-Keeping in mind that this is a traditional Hainanese recipe, expect the chilli to be on the slightly saltier side.
+Keeping in mind that this is a traditional Hainanese recipe, expect the chilli to be slightly saltier.
 This is not a cause for concern, however.
 When consumed together with everything on the plate, the food simply sings!

 To me, a delicious plate of chicken rice is only complete with an accompanying plate of oyster sauce of vegetables.
 If you’re not too keen on this, try the Traditional Beansprouts